redox-os/book/src/build-system-reference.md

 - `config` - This folder contains all filesystem configurations.
 - `config/*.toml` - Filesystem templates used by the CPU target configurations (a template can use other template to reduce duplication)
 - `config/your-cpu-arch/your-config.toml` - The filesystem configuration of the QEMU image to be built, e.g. `config/x86_64/desktop.toml`
 - `config/your-cpu-arch/server.toml` - The variant with system components (without Orbital) and some important tools.
-Aimed for servers, low-end computers, testers and developers.

-(Try this config if you have boot problems on QEMU or real hardware).
+Aimed for servers, low-end computers, testers and developers (try this config if you have boot problems on QEMU or real hardware).
 - `config/your-cpu-arch/desktop.toml` - The variant with system components, the Orbital desktop environment and some important programs (this is the default configuration of the build system).
 Aimed for end-users, gamers, testers and developers.
 - `config/your-cpu-arch/dev.toml` - The variant with development tools included.
 Aimed for developers.
 - `config/your-cpu-arch/demo.toml` - The variant with a complete system and optional programs and games.
 Aimed for end-users, gamers, testers and developers.